gingerkidney/tidb/README.md

 Contributions are welcomed and greatly appreciated.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details on submitting patches and the contribution workflow.

+## Community
+You can join us by improving docs, improving code, giving talks, organizing meetups, etc. Find more about how to participate in the community here: https://github.com/pingcap/community

 ## Connect with us

 - **Twitter**: [@PingCAP](https://twitter.com/PingCAP)